 Year 6 SATs Guide for Parents

 If your child is entering Year 6, then it’s likely you’ll have lots of questions about their upcoming SATs.
-However, there’s no need to worry because here at SATs Boot Camp, we’ve put together this handy guide that includes all the important information you will need to know.
+However, there’s no need to worry because here at on the Year Six website, we’ve put together this handy guide that includes all the important information you will need to know.

 What are SATs?

 The Standard Assessment Tests (otherwise known as SATs) check your child’s knowledge of the National Curriculum.
 The tests are compulsory for Year 6 students and they’re used to assess your child against age-related expectations.

 Year 6 SATs results are used to measure both the school and each child’s progress and achievements in maths, spelling, punctuation & grammar, plus reading.